 In one case we reviewed a timeshare customer signed on to paying $175 a month over 10 years plus annual housekeeping and maintenance fees.
 Wouldn't just booking a hotel room outright be cheaper, since the points are predicated on short-term stays?

 In another case, a customer shelled out $28,680 for 5000 points from a timeshare provider (not including annual fees) but the properties she wanted to book were never available when she wanted to travel.

 Alarmingly, we saw evidence of timeshare contract terms that say other unspecified fees may be added during the life of the contract and that fees can change without notice.

-In May this year the Bullivants (Ian and Marjorie) got in touch with CHOICE after unsuccessfully trying to get out of a Classic Holiday Club contract they'd signed in April 2013 at a seminar in the Sydney suburb of Parramatta.
+In 2016 the Bullivants (Ian and Marjorie) got in touch with CHOICE after unsuccessfully trying to get out of a Classic Holiday Club contract they'd signed in April 2013 at a seminar in the Sydney suburb of Parramatta.

 They were led to believe at the seminar that they would be able to convert points from an Accor hotels scheme to Classic Holiday Club points, but upon reading the PDS it seemed the points weren't transferable after all.

 Seven days was a very tight timeframe for the Bullivants, who run a farm in rural NSW, to properly review the paperwork and take action.
 Classic Holiday Club hadn't provided a fax number to send in the cancellation notice, only a PO Box.
 They scrambled to find the fax number and found their way to a neighbour's fax machine, getting in the cancellation notice just in time.